 In addition to tuition and fees, students must budget for their personal living expenses while at UC law school.
 Due to the relative low cost of living here, history has shown most students are able to live well far below the estimated 9 month living expense figures shown here:

 Room and Board

 Students are allowed to receive financial aid (any combination of scholarships, student loans, work-study, etc.) to cover both tuition and fees, as well as any amount up to this total for living expenses.

-Virtually all JD and LLM students live off-campus - visit our housing site for more information.
+Virtually all UC Law JD and LLM students live off-campus - visit our housing site for more information.

 The Graduate Metropolitan Rate is available to students who reside in several Northern Kentucky counties.
 As of Fall 2014, eligible residents in these counties qualify for the metropolitan rate which is equal to Ohio resident tuition and fees plus $180 per semester.

 Additional Residency/Tuition Rates